cesarcoatl/cesarcoatl.github.io/_posts/2020-10-14-how-to-verify-your-github-organization-s-domain-on-google-domains.md

 And once that orgranization was created, I wanted to verify the domain controlled by that organization.
 So I followed GitHub's guide on [verifying an organization's domain](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/verifying-your-organizations-domain){:target="_blank"}, but something was not properly working.

-DuckDuckGoing I stumbled upon an article titled ["Vierofy GitHub's Organization's Domain on Namechep"](https://medium.com/@derekfong/verify-github-organizations-domain-on-namecheap-9b2af148679a){:target="_blank"} by a certain [Derek Fong](https://medium.com/@derekfong){:target="_blank"} that did solve the issue where GitHub was unable to verify my organization's domain.
+DuckDuckGoing I stumbled upon an article titled ["Verify GitHub Organization’s Domain on Namecheap"](https://medium.com/@derekfong/verify-github-organizations-domain-on-namecheap-9b2af148679a){:target="_blank"} by a certain [Derek Fong](https://medium.com/@derekfong){:target="_blank"} that did solve the issue where GitHub was unable to verify my organization's domain.

 So here are the steps I followed for Google Domains: